krakenjs/krakenjs.github.io/_includes/docs/gettingstarted.md

 You can also access the configuration in an `onconfig` handler as discussed here: https://github.com/krakenjs/kraken-js#options

-If you are using an onconfig handler, just be aware that it's asynchronous.
-I.e. don't rely on it until onconfig has fired, or the app emits the start event.
+If you are using an onconfig handler, just be aware that startup is asynchronous.
+I.e. don't rely on the config value until onconfig has fired, or the app emits the start event.

 <hr>